sbescobar/SpotiLike/README.md

   Build the EXE: python -m PyInstaller --onefile --noconsole Spotilike.py
 ---
+🚀 Quick Start Guide
+Step 1: Create your Spotify "App"

+    Go to the Spotify Developer Dashboard.

+    Click Create App.

+        App Name: Spotilike

+        Redirect URI: http://127.0.0.1:8000/callback (Required for the handshake).

+    Save and copy your Client ID and Client Secret.

+Step 2: Configure & Build

+    Clone this repository or download the files.

+    Open Spotilike.py in a text editor and paste your credentials into the CLIENT_ID and CLIENT_SECRET fields.

+    Run the provided setup_spotilike.bat file.
+This will automatically:

+        Install necessary libraries (spotipy, pyinstaller).

+        Build your personalized, secure Spotilike.exe in the /dist folder.

+Step 3: The One-Time "Handshake"

+    Run the new Spotilike.exe from your /dist folder.

+    A browser window will open—log in and click Agree.

+    Once you see "Success," close the browser.
+A .cache file will appear in your folder.
+Do not delete this—it is your permanent "passport" for silent liking.

+Step 4: Map your Hardware

+    In iCUE (or your keyboard software): Assign a macro key (e.g., G3) to trigger F13.

+    In Spotilike_hotkey.ahk: Update the SpotifyScriptPath variable to point to your /dist folder.

+    Run the AHK script.
+Play a song, hit your macro key, and watch the heart fill up on Spotify!
 🛡️ #Security Note

 This project uses OAuth2.
 Your personal CLIENT_SECRET and .cache tokens should never be committed to a public repository.
 A .gitignore is included to prevent accidental leaks.